5 Irresistible Lobster Recipes You Need to Try (Including Pasta, Salad & More!)

 🚂 The Rise of Lobster’s Popularity

 It wasn’t until the 19th century that lobster’s fortunes changed.
 As railroads expanded across the United States, lobster was canned and shipped inland, where people unfamiliar with its stigma began to enjoy it.
-Meanwhile, chefs in places like Boston and New York started to experiment with fresh lobster, adding it to soups, stews, and butter-rich dishes.
-Its unique flavor and texture caught on.
+Meanwhile, chefs in places like Boston and New York started to experiment with fresh lobster, creating some of the earliest lobster recipes by adding it to soups, stews, and butter-rich dishes.
+Its unique flavor and texture quickly caught on.

 By the late 1800s, lobster became a staple on fine dining menus.
 The invention of lobster traps and refrigeration helped maintain quality, and tourism in coastal areas helped associate lobster with luxury and vacation dining.